mvrck96/Course--OperatingSystems/README.md

 This is the place, where I store my laboratory works of Operating System subject.

+IPC task, semaphores and monitors, algorithm task and AutoIt script can be found here.

-University: MAI - Moscow Aviation Institute
+University: MAI - Moscow Aviation Institute</br>
-Program: Bachelor in Computer Science
+Program: Bachelor in Computer Science</br>
-Group: M30-307Б-16
+Group: M30-307Б-16</br>
-Subject: Ergonomics of Computer-Aided Systems of Information Processing
+Subject: Ergonomics of Computer-Aided Systems of Information Processing</br>